gacetta/classes/hideaki/units/unit6.md

 - look at dates, Q&A,

 2. Look for Udemy sales for (get most recent edition if multiple versions are available):
-   The Complete React Developer Course (w/ Hooks and Redux)
+   The Complete React Developer Course (w/ Hooks and Redux) - check

 3. Udemy - Continue Colt Algo and Data structure class to up end of section 14 (binary search, bubble, insertion, selection sorts)